mattermost/mattermost-handbook/README.md

 # Mattermost Handbook

-The Mattermost Handbook is a continual work-in-progress for _Mattermost staff_--people who are paid to work on our open source software and to help run the company behind our software.
-The purpose of this handbook is to _**iteratively increase clarity**_ for Mattermost staff and community co-building the future of our company and our offerings.
+The Mattermost Handbook is a continual work-in-progress or Mattermost staff (people who are paid to work on our open source software), contributor community, and end user community.
+We use it to document the processes that underpin our company behind our software.
+Its purpose is to **iteratively increase clarity** for Mattermost staff and community co-building the future of our company and our offerings, and provide a single-source of truth.

 Early in our history, when we were a much smaller company, our staff handbook was included in our product documentation.
 Now the Handbook lives in the the dedicated repository at [https://github.com/mattermost/mattermost-handbook](https://github.com/mattermost/mattermost-handbook) which is edited using GitBook as a frontend.